privly/privly-android/README.md

  * $ git submodule update
 * Contribute

+To drop in new posting-applications

+* Add the new posting-application folder to assets/PrivlyApplications
+* Add posting-application's name to String[] arrCreate.
+This should be the folder name of the posting application.
+* The application folder must contain a new.html file.
+This new.html file will be loaded in the WebView when creating new Privly Posts.

 ## Testing/Submitting Bugs ##

 If you have discovered a bug, only [open a public issue](https://github.com/privly/privly-android/issues) on GitHub if it could not possibly be a security related bug.
 If the bug affects the security of the system, please report it privately at [privly.org](http://www.privly.org/content/bug-report).
 We will then fix the bug and follow a process of responsible disclosure.